 Bedi not to hold open house, meetings in view of coronavirus

-Puducherry, Mar 4 (PTI): In view of the spread of coronavirus in the country, the Puducherry Lieutenant Governor Kiran Bedi would not hold open house sessions, meetings of the visitors and public appointments in her office for two weeks.
+(EDS: Adds more details) Puducherry, Mar 4 (PTI): In view of the spread of coronavirus in the country, the Puducherry Lieutenant Governor Kiran Bedi would not hold open house sessions or meetings of the visitors and public appointments in her office for two weeks, besides cancelling her visit to Delhi and Amritsar.
 While official sources said this has become necessary in view of the reports of coronavirus occurring in different parts of the country, a press release from Raj Nivas, the official residence of the Lieutenant Governor, said Bedi has suspended for two weeks all programmes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)